corriebar/Statistical-Rethinking/Chapter 5/Chapter5_Ex.md

     ## groupsize -0.16099376  0.90148290  1.0000000 0.82759448
     ## area       0.01947728  0.88310378  0.8275945 1.00000000

-The correlations between average food, groupsize and area are all very high (above 0.8).
+The correlations between average food, group size and area are all very high (above 0.8).
 Especially the correlation of average food with groupsize and area are very high, about 0.9.
-Which makes sense, since thinking about it, they should all be correlated: More area means more food avaiable, which means a bigger group is sustainable.
+Which makes sense, since thinking about it, they should all be correlated: More area means more food available, which means a bigger group is sustainable.
 This high correlation leads to multicollinearity, which also explains why the effect of average food and area is greatly reduced, with higher standard deviation, when both are included in the model.
-Knowing the area (and groupsize), adding the average amount of food doesn't add any more useful information.
+Knowing the area (and group size), adding the average amount of food doesn't add any more useful information.
 Since I assume that area causes average food which causes weight, I would only include area (the original cause) in my model, but I guess you could also argue that average food is the more direct cause for weight.
 As said in the chapter, one valid approach is also to just show that using either of the highly correlated predictor variables leads to the same result.